manudeo/isce2-topsstack-wrapper/README.md

 ORCID: [0000-0002-3511-8362](https://orcid.org/0000-0002-3511-8362)
 GitHub: [manudeo.github.io](https://manudeo.github.io)

-**Acknowledgement:** Portions of the swath/burst detection logic were adapted from scripts originally developed by **Bodo Bookhagen** (University of Potsdam).
+**Acknowledgement:** Portions of the swath/burst detection logic were adapted from scripts originally developed by **Professor Dr. Bodo Bookhagen** (University of Potsdam).
 His contributions to the open InSAR community are gratefully acknowledged.

 ---